feature-hub/feature-hub/docs/guides/integrating-the-feature-hub.md

 ## Consuming Feature Services

 Just like Feature Apps or Feature Services, the integrator itself can consume its own registered Feature Services.
-To do this, they need a description of themselves in the form of a consumer definition object.
+To do this, the integrator needs to define a consumer definition object for itself.
 Besides the self-selected but unique consumer `id`, this consumer definition object contains a `dependencies` object.
 The required Feature Services can then be instantiated (bound) using the `bindFeatureServices` method of the `FeatureServiceRegistry`:

 ```js
 import {FeatureServiceRegistry} from '@feature-hub/core';